isabella232/journey-optimizer-learn.en/help/set-up-journeys/configure-data-sources.md

 # Configure data sources

-Understand what a data source is and learn how to configure an Experience Platform and external data sources.
+Understand what a data source is and learn how to configure Experience Platform and external data sources.

 >[!VIDEO](https://video.tv.adobe.com/v/334256?quality=12)